-6. How can I request for the return of original receipts?
+6. How can I request for the original receipt or claim documents back?

-When submitting the claim form, please attach a letter requesting the return of the original receipts to AIA in the same submission.
-You can download the letter template from the AIA here
+When submitting the claim documents, attach a letter of requesting the return of the original receipt in the same submission.
+You can download the letter request form by clicking here

-7. Which hospitals are AIA network hospitals?
+7. Which hospitals are AIA's network hospitals?